paris-saclay-cds/ramp-board/doc/workers.rst

           key_path: <path to pem file corresponding to user name>
           remote_ramp_kit_folder : /home/ubuntu/ramp-kits/iris
           memory_profiling : false

+Access_key_id and secret_access_key: in your AWS account go to services -> IAM -> access keys -> show details copy the information.
+Save them somewhere.
+You will not be able to see them again

+region_name: got to your instance, and read availability zone in the description
+ami_user_name: the most standard one is ec2-user. you also used it to connect through ssh
+instance_type: you can find this information in the details of your instance
+key_name: the same user name which you use to ssh, eg ec2-user
+security_group: you can find this information in the details of your instance
+key_path: you need to first store the ssh key on your (RAMP?) server. give the path to it.
+Best to give absolute path, eg: /home/ramp/…
+Make sure that this key is read only by you
+remote_ramp_kit_folder: location where your starting kit is stored on your sshed AWS instance, eg /home/ec3-user/ramp-kits/iris

 Create your own worker
 ----------------------